 The LCiGB provides material and practical support to its congregations and clergy.
-In 2013grants totalling £14,424were made: £12,500 was given to congregations to subsidise the salaries of their pastors; £382 to support student chaplaincies; and £1,542 for member assistance with training and education at specific events.
-In addition, the LCiGB managed restricted grants in which further expenditure totalled £27,426.
+In 2014, grants totalling £13,284 were made: £12,875 was given to congregations to subsidise the salaries of their pastors; and £409 for member assistance with fees for theological education.
+In addition, the LCiGB managed restricted grants in which futher expenditure totalled £30,625.

-In 2013, the LCiGB continued to advise and encourage congregations in the good administration and governance required of church charities.
-In addition, the LCiGB acted as employer for congregations for appointed pastors-in-charge to cover vacancies for an interim period.
-Advice and support were given to congregations about:
+In 2014, the LCiGB continued to advise and encourage congregations in the good administration and governance required of church chartities.
+In addition, the LCiGB acted as employer of appointed pastors-in-charge to provide ministry of word and sacrament in two of its congregations, and prepared similar arrangements to start in early 2015 for two newly ordained clergy in two congregations.
+Advice and practical support were given to congregations about:

-- employment issues, including recruitment of pastors, contracts, registering with HMRC and running payroll; - financial management; - charity and company registration, as well as appropriate congregational constitutions; - the role and responsibilities of church council members, who are the trustees charged with managing the administration of their congregations.
+- employment issues, including recruitment of pastors, contracts, registering with HMRC and running payroll; - financial management; - insurances advice for congregations, e.g. employer liability, public liability, etc; - charity and company registration, as well as appropriate congregational constitutions; - the role and responsibilities of church council members, who are the trustees charged with managing the administration of their congregations.

-In 2013, more congregations accepted new constitutions and registered as companies, and some others are at varying stages in the process of charity registration.
+In 2014, more congregations accepted new constitutions and registered as companies, and some others are at varying stages in the process of charity registration.

 Congregational trustees are made aware of relevant training.
-Staff and officers of the LCiGB continue to meet with the trustees of congregations as appropriate, offering advice and assistance to enable them to develop understanding, knowledge and skills in administration and governance.
+Staff and officers of the LCiGB continue to meet with the trustees of congregations as appropriate, offering advice and assistance to enable them to develop understanding, knowledge and skills for responsible and effective administration and governance.